cultpenguin/integrate/doc/format.rst

      - *
      - The multinomial distribution is used as likelihood model for the data.
    * - /D2/d_obs
-     - [Np,Nclass]
+     - [Np,Nclass,Nm]
      -
      - *
      - Observed data (class probabilities)
    * - /D2/i_group
-     - [Np,1]
+     - [Np,Nm]
      -
      -
-     - Indicates whether the Nd2 data should considered as groups or individually
+     - Indicates whether the Nd2 data should considered as groups or individually.
    * - /D2/i_use
      - [Np,1]
      -